Skip to content

 The Channel Tunnel.
 Image credit: Shutterstock

-As the longest undersea tunnel in the world, the Channel Tunnel comprises three tunnels that run parallel to each other – two are rail tunnels, while the third is a service tunnel.
+As the longest undersea tunnel in the world, the Channel Tunnel is made up of three tunnels that run parallel to each other – two are rail tunnels, while the third is a service tunnel.

 Although it’s considered a modern wonder, plans to create an interconnecting passage between England and France date back to 1802, with French engineer Albert Mathieu-Favier first proposing the idea.